tonsky/Helix-Layout/README.md

 Layout and keymap work together to put keys where I want them, when possible.
 This is EN/RU layout, which led to some compromises.

-- `EN` sends F17, `РУ` sends F18.
+- `EN` sends F13, `РУ` sends F14.
-- Alt layout mostly compatible with [Ilya Birman Typography Layout](https://ilyabirman.ru/projects/typography-layout/).
+- Option layout mostly compatible with [Ilya Birman Typography Layout](https://ilyabirman.ru/projects/typography-layout/).
 - Some of the principles from [github.com/tonsky/Universal-Layout](https://github.com/tonsky/Universal-Layout) apply.
 - Navigation arrows do not require Karabiner.